Tadanari Lee: Return to Japan

 On 14 February 2013, Lee returned to his former club, FC Tokyo on loan until the end of June.
 He made his debut on 2 March 2013, coming on as a 72nd-minute substitutee.
 He scored his first goal for the club on 23 March 2013 in the 77th minute against two-time defending champion Kashima Antlers.

+Urawa Red Diamonds

+He had a successful spell with Urawa Red Diamonds winning the 2016 J.League Cup, 2017 Suruga Bank Championship, 2017 AFC Champions League and the 2018 Emperor's Cup.

-Singapore
+Albirex Niigata Singapore

-On 1 January 2022, Lee joined Singapore-based Albirex Niigata on a one-year deal.
-He made his debut in the 2022 Charity Shield, netting a penalty in a 2-1 loss to reigning SPL champions Lion City Sailors.
+After nine years in Japan, on 1 January 2022, Lee joined Singapore-based Albirex Niigata (S) on a one-year deal reportedly earning SGD$12,000 per month.l, of which he will donate all of his goal bonus pay-outs, worth $200 per goal, to SportCares.
+On 19 January 2022, he made his debut in the 2022 Singapore Community Shield, netting a penalty in a 2–1 loss to reigning 2021 Singapore Premier League champions, Lion City Sailors.

+He ended the 2022 season winning the 2022 Singapore Premier League title.
+On 12 December 2022, he extended his contract for another season, for the 20th year of his professional career playing in the 2023 Singapore Premier League season.
+On 14 September 2023, Lee announced via the club official page that he will retired at the end of the season.
+On the final league fixture against Hougang United, Lee scored a brace in a 5–0 home victory striking his trademark celebration as his team retain the league title.

 International career

 In August 2008, Lee was selected Japan U-23 national team for 2008 Summer Olympics.
 At this tournament, he played all 3 matches.

 After becoming a regular starter for Sanfrecce and finishing the 2010 season strongly, Lee was rewarded with a call-up to Japan's 2011 Asian Cup squad and made his full international debut on 9 January 2011 against Jordan.
-His first international goal was dramatic, coming as it did in the 109th minute of the final to secure a 1–0 win over Australia and Japan's fourth Asian Cup success.
+His first international goal was in the 109th minute of the final to secure a 1–0 win over Australia and Japan's fourth Asian Cup success.